Solar Panel Wiring Connection

 - Step 3: Battery stores energy for DC or AC loads

-- Output: Clean and stable electricity for lights, fans, appliances, and backup power
+- Output: Clean AC power for lights, fans, and household devices

 Testing & Final Adjustments: